PaddiM8/Caique/design/ARC.md

 # Automatic Reference Counting

-## Call/new expression
-It can either be left alone without passing the pointer elsewhere, or it can for example be the value of a variable declaration.
-In both cases, there should be *one* retain, and *one* release at the end of the scope.
-Therefore, it might make sense to simply let the call/new expressions handle this, and not eg. the variable declarations.

-## Variable declaration
+## Function declaration
-Hmm, does anything need to be done here?
+* If a parameter is an object, retain at the start and release at the end.

+## Function call
+* If the return type is an object, release at the end of the scope.

+## New expression
+* Don't retain the newly created object, just make sure objects are initialised with a reference count of 1.
+Release at the end of the scope.

-## Return statement
+## Return from function
 Retain.

-## Block return
-Retain if it belongs to a function.